opf/openproject/frontend/doc/README.md

 ## Topics

-The individual topic for the documentation for the frontend are
+The individual topics for the documentation for the frontend are

 1. `OVERVIEW.md` - a general overview on the folder structure and a general "what is where"
 2. `BUILD.md` - notes on building the JavaScript for the asset pipeline